-- Emails with an attachment: if there are identical child documents that have two or more unique parents, DISCO ingests each attachment as a unique document.
+- Emails with attachments – If there are identical child documents that have two or more unique parents, DISCO ingests each attachment as a unique document.
 Previously, email attachments that had different parents were deduplicated.
 Now you will see the duplicate email attachments in DISCO as separate documents.
 For example, an email with the same attachment (a contract) was sent to one's lawyer, then sent to a vendor to sign the contract.
-In DISCO, you will see contract A sent to the lawyer and may tag it as “Attorney-client”.
-Separately you will see contract B as sent to the vendor and may tag it as “responsive”.
+In DISCO, you will see contract A sent to the lawyer and may tag it Attorney-client.
+Separately, you will see contract B sent to the vendor and may tag it responsive.

-- Duplicate instances of all other documents: if there are identical documents in the matter that do not have unique parents, these documents are deduplicated, per historical DISCO processing procedures.
+- Duplicate instances of all other documents – If there are identical documents in the database that do not have unique parents, these documents are deduplicated, per historical DISCO processing procedures.
 For example, two different custodians have the same Word file on their computer.
-During collections, both identical “.doc” files ingest into DISCO and are deduplicated.
+During collections, both identical .doc files are ingested into DISCO and are deduplicated.

-- Limiting documents with 1,000+ instances: during ingest if there are 1,000+ identical documents, DISCO will - at the very end of ingest - cleanup the duplicates that litter up a matter and leave only one copy of the document in the matter.
+- Limiting documents with 200+ instances – During ingest, if there are 200+ identical documents, DISCO will, at the end of ingest, remove the duplicates and leave only one copy of the document in the database.
 The copy left will be the first instance ingested.
-The ingest report will have a message when the Doc Count Limit script is utilized.
+The ingest report will contain a message when the Doc Count Limit script is utilized.

-In DISCO, one document would exist, showing it has two or more unique instances by reviewing the metadata.
-For example, here we see this document has several custodians.
+If a document is deduplicated, one document will exist in DISCO, and the metadata will show that it has two or more unique instances.
+For example, here we see that a document has several custodians.
 Filepaths will also show deduplicated documents.